It's time to fix Apple's iMessage green bubble issues

-Apple's iMessage has a well-documented history of separating people into "blue" and "green" bubbles based on whether they're using an iPhone or Android phone.
-But that problem is now far bigger than just looking cool in our group chats.
+Apple's iMessage has a long history of separating people into "blue" and "green" bubbles based on whether they're using an iPhone or Android phone.
+But that problem is now far bigger than looking cool in our group chats.

-Over the weekend, The Wall Street Journal published a story detailing how this distinction between green and blue chat bubbles has caused social pressure among teens and young people.
+Last week, the Wall Street Journal published a story detailing how this distinction between green and blue chat bubbles has caused social pressure among teens and young people.
 The blue and green bubble debate highlights a broader problem throughout the industry: There is no single, modern texting standard that works across all phones.
 Rich Communication Services, or RCS, is the closest alternative.

 Google has been championing this messaging platform, which is packed with iMessage-like features such as typing indicators and read receipts, by working with carriers to make it the default option on most Android phones.
 It's a step forward in making messaging more uniform across the wide variety of Android devices that exist.
 But it still doesn't fix the issue highlighted by the Journal of improving compatibility between the iPhone and Android phones.